 Cubase is a program that works on both Mac and Windows, given you have a relatively new version of either.
 This is a program that has been perfected for over 28 years – the company has been in business since the 80’s – and has in the past targeted producers of electronic music.
 Cubase has recently seen a surge in popularity due to more popular dubstep artists such as Skrillex infiltrating the iTunes charts, and there are plenty of online tutorials for creating dubstep with this program.

-Cubase is a great program for producing dubstep on Windows, but it will cost a pretty penny: the newest version of the full program is over $400 on Amazon, but you can probably get an old version for cheaper.
+Cubase is a great program for producing dubstep on Windows, but it will cost a pretty penny.
+The family includes 3 versions for different needs, you can purchase the Cubase Pro, Cubase Artist or Cubase Elements with the price starting from $99 and going up to over $500 for the Pro version.
+In case it’s out of your budget, you can probably get an old version for cheaper.

 Ableton Live is the newest version of this software, and it runs on both Mac and Windows as does Cubase.
 Ableton is another well-known software that’s had plenty of version updates, but some find it more difficult to use than a program like Cubase.
 While this is true, if you really want to produce professionally-sounding music from the start of the process to the finish line, Ableton allows you to do that without having to wire in different plug-ins and such.
 (Many people do so with the another program I will talk about, Reason.)

 Many dubstep artists do not use Image Line FL Studio to produce their music, but many of them started out with this program and used it to learn the ropes.
 Skrillex learned to produce on this software, which has been around long enough to establish itself – at least 10 years.
 Fruity Loops, unlike other softwares, is only for Windows, so Mac users miss out on this one.

 FL Studio is on its 12th version, and this download will cost you around $99, depending on which version you want.